Anatomical ROI analysis

 This section explains how to create a table of segmentation volumes using the 6 subjects mentioned above.

 asegstats2table --subjects 004 021 040 067 080 092 \ --segno 11 17 18 \ --tablefile aseg.vol.table

-The input for the --segno flag (11, 17, and 18) correspond to the segmentation label of left caudate, left hippocampus, and left amygdala, respectively.
-(You can create a table with all of the labels, not just these three, by omitting the --segno part.)
-Click here if you would like to view the list of labels and their corresponding Look Up Table ID numbers again.
 The file aseg.vol.table is your output - a text file consisting of the subjects mentioned in the command above and the values for the structures requested along with the measures in the header.
 The information in this text file is formatted so it can be easily imported into a spreadsheet program (often used as input for many statistical analysis programs).
 If you do the ls command, you should see that the text file aseg.vol.table has been created.
-To see the contents of this file in your terminal, type:
+To see what the file looks like, do: